-Only a parent can determine how much caffeine is too much for their children, but Dr. Grogg advises parents to frequently educate themselves on the caffeine content of their children’s preferred beverages.
-Also, when investigating caffeine content, bear in mind that manufacturers need only report caffeine that has been added to a product.
-For a quick review of the caffeine content in common beverages, refer to the table below.
+Only parents can determine how much caffeine is too much for their children, but Dr. Grogg advises parents to frequently educate themselves on the caffeine content of their children’s preferred beverages.

 To keep your children happy and help prevent caffeine addiction, Dr. Grogg suggests the following tips:

-Watch your children’s caffeine intake.
-Discourage them from drinking more than one soda a day or super-sizing their drink.
+Watch your children’s caffeine intake and discourage them from drinking more than one soda a day or super-sizing their drink.

-Give your children an appealing alternative.
-Have juices or flavored water readily available.
+Give your children an appealing alternative, such as juice or flavored water.

-Don’t try to substitute diet soda for regular.
-Diet may have less sugar, but it actually contains more caffeine.
+Don’t substitute diet soda for regular.
+Diet soda may have less sugar, but it actually contains more caffeine.

 Doctors of Osteopathic Medicine, or DOs, look beyond your symptoms to understand how lifestyle and environmental factors affect your wellbeing.
 They listen and partner with you to help you get healthy and stay well.